 Brigitte Krause has been working as secretary in the Department of African Languages and Linguistics since October 2002.
 She was responsible for the Chair of African Studies II until March 2022.
 She now works for the Chair of African and Afrophone Philosophies as well as for the entire department.

 Phone: +49 (0)921 / 55-3616

 Fax: +49 (0)921 / 55-3641

 Professor of French, School of Modern Languages and Cultures, University of Warwick, UK

-I have published in the field of French colonial and postcolonial discourses from the nineteenth to the twenty-first century.
-My research lies at the intersection of literary criticism, anthropology, African art, and African Philosophy (with several outputs on Valentin Yves Mudimbe).
-My publications – four sole-authored monographs in addition to several (co)edited volumes – focus on the link between culture and imperialism and appraise the intellectual processes that have informed the shift from the colonial to the post-colonial era in France, Belgium, and in their former overseas territories in sub-Saharan Africa and in the DRC, particularly.
+Pierre-Philippe Fraiture has published in the field of French colonial and postcolonial discourses from the nineteenth to the twenty-first century.
+His research lies at the intersection of literary criticism, anthropology, African art, and African Philosophy (with several outputs on Valentin Yves Mudimbe).
+His publications – four sole-authored monographs in addition to several (co)edited volumes – focus on the link between culture and imperialism and appraise the intellectual processes that have informed the shift from the colonial to the post-colonial era in France, Belgium, and in their former overseas territories in sub-Saharan Africa and in the DRC, particularly.